A few years ago I had the pleasure of experiencing TD Jakes preaching the house down.

 Never, ever read out one of your own stories or someone else’s story.
 Instead, tell them the “movie” you have playing in your mind.

-TD Jakes didn’t read any story from notes.
+A key aspect of TD Jakes preaching was he didn’t read any story from notes.
 It flowed from his soul.

 Boost your preaching with 5 templates for expositional, topical and first person narratives